dextermallo/dextermallo/README.md

 ## About Me

+Hi, Dexter here.👋

-I am currently a backend engineer who works remotely in Taiwan.
+I am currently studying at the University of Warwick, UK, Major in Cyber Security Engineering.

+Used to severed as a backend engineer for 2+ years, and now looking for SWE/Security-related roles (intern / graduated) in the UK.

 Few things about me:
-- Incoming MSc Cyber Security Engineering @ University of Warwick (2022 Sep).
  - Main tech stack: backend development (node.js), cloud service (Microsoft Azure), and DevOps.
  - CTF beginner.
  - Loves tech, finance, digital painting, and snorkeling.
 Also loves coffee and chats. ☕️

 ## GitHub Stats